 Don’t you deserve to have joy in your life?
 Wouldn’t you love to do something meaningful with a hobby that you have?

 Now, I’m not saying that every hobby has to be profitable.
 If you love adult coloring books, go for it!
 Enjoy that time that’s just for you.
 I do Sudoku and play other mind games on my phone to just enjoy some me time.

 However, if you have a hobby that you would love to turn into work, go for it.
+For example, if you love knitting using Chunky yarn materials, you may start selling knitted products online or to your friends.
 You end up with something that you enjoy doing on a daily basis.
 You could eventually do a job that makes you happy every day.
 That’s what I did with writing.
 I love to write regularly, so I turned it into a business.
 Now I don’t think “oh, man, not another day of work.
 What can I make up this time?”
 Instead, I’m ready for work each morning.

 What are you thinking of turning into a side hustle?
 What are you struggling with at work right now?
 Share your thoughts in the comments below.